api3dao/old-api3-docs/docs/airnode/v0.2/reference/admin-cli-commands.md

 Reads a file, uses its contents to create a [template](../concepts/template.md) and returns a `template-id`.
 Also see [Using Templates](../grp-developers/using-templates.md) for an example template file.

 - `provider-url`: A valid blockchain provider URL.
-- `mnemonic`: A wallet owned by the sponsor.
-Used to pay gas costs from the mnemonic's default account unless a `derivation-path` is specified.
+- `mnemonic`: Used to pay gas costs from the mnemonic's default account unless a `derivation-path` is specified.
 - `template-file-path`: Path to the template file to create on-chain.
 - `airnode-rrp (optional)`: The public address of the AirnodeRrp.sol protocol contract.
 - `derivation-path (optional)`: Selects an alternate account to use from the mnemonic rather than the default.